Television, Video, and Aerial Production Services

-Robert joined Discovery Networks from Scout Productions, where he was Head of Production.
+Robert joined Discovery Channel from Scout Productions, where he was Head of Production.
 In this role, Robert supervised the development and production of a full slate of television series including the Emmy Award-winning series Queer Eye for the Straight Guy.

 Earlier in his career, Robert created programming for the Children’s Television Workshop and Macmillan Publishing Company.
 At the Children’s Television Workshop, Robert wrote, produced and directed over 100 short films for an international version of The Electric Company, directing them on-location throughout the Middle East and North Africa.
 At Macmillan Publishing Company, Robert developed the concept and format for a series designed to teach English as a Second Language (ESL), called Family Album, U.S.A., which was funded and distributed by the United States Information Agency (USIA) and the Voice Of America.
 Also at Macmillan, he developed projects with Project Literacy U.S. (PLUS) and ABC-TV.

 Robert founded and was the first Executive Director of the Pittsburgh Film Office.
 He succeeded in bringing 40 film projects to the Western Pennsylvania region in just four years, including the Best Picture Academy Award-winner, The Silence of the Lambs.
 Other projects he supervised included Hoffa, Striking Distance, Lorenzo’s Oil, Bob Roberts, The Jacksons: An American Dream and Citizen Cohn.